Table of Contents

 - Need to check his mobile phone and do a two-way authentication which involves:

-a)Opening the UPI app (in this case BHIM app) using app Passcode or thumb impression as the case may be.
+a)Opening the UPI app (in this case BHIM app) using app Passcode or thumb impression.

 b)Authenticating the transfer by entering UPI PIN.
 (UPI-PIN is a 4-6 digit secret code you create/set when you link a bank account with your UPI mobile app.)

-Once the payment has been authenticated by the customer, the transaction will be marked as successful.
+Once customer authenticates the payment, the transaction will be marked as successful.

 The customer has to first enter his VPA(or UPI ID), open his UPI mobile app, do 2-factor authentication on his mobile phone and then come back to the website.